It’s not at all widely talked about, but did you know your dreams can help heal you?

 How many times have you been mulling a problem and then been struck by inspiration?

 That’s fresh insight.

-In the moment it can be difficult to remember to examine a problem from a different direction or way.
+In the moment, it can be challenging to remember to examine a problem from a different direction or way.
 When you’re resting or sleeping, you’ve got the time.
-An ah-ha moment seems to come natural.
+An ah-ha moment seems to come naturally.

 For further reading:

 The DRS has affiliate links in some banner ads for select products.
-This means that if you click on one of these ads and make a purchase, we may receive a small commission.
+If you click on one of these ads and make a purchase, we may receive a small commission.
 This arrangement has no influence on our opinions.